Laravel Nova Release Notes

 configuration file, allowing you to easily customize the “primary color” and logo used within the Nova interface without the need to create a custom Nova “theme”:

-The new Action::then
+Action::then

 method allows you to easily execute code after an action has finished executing against all of its selected resources.
 This feature allows you to easily generate reports or send notifications when an action has finished executing: